Warden & Chief Warden Training

 - Chief Warden Training

 - Evacuation Exercises

-It is recommended that ECO members take part in these skill sessions at least every 6 months.
+To comply with the Australian Standard AS3745-2010, ECO members must take part in these skill sessions at least every 6 months.

 Chief Warden Training

-Understanding the Chief Warden role is a critical part of the emergency response process.
+Understanding the Chief Warden role as leader of the Emergency Control Organisation (ECO) is a critical part of the emergency response process.

 TrimEVAC provides training for Chief Wardens that covers:

 - The practical use of the Emergency Warden Intercommunication (if installed) along with evacuation procedures and announcements.